DavidRR-F/Obsidian/Networking/Network +/Network Configuration and Infra/Network Topologies.md

 ![[Pasted image 20240226202544.png]]

+### 6. Hybrid Topology

+A Hybrid Topology combines two or more different network topologies to form a resultant topology that inherits features, strengths, and weaknesses of the combined topologies.
+This approach allows for flexibility, scalability, and optimization of network performance based on specific requirements and constraints.
+Hybrid topologies are commonly used in large-scale networks, such as those of enterprises or campuses, where diverse connectivity needs and redundancy are important

+### Examples of Hybrid Topology

+1. **Star-Bus Hybrid**: Combines star and bus topologies, where individual stars are interconnected through a central bus.
+This setup benefits from the simplicity and manageability of star topologies, while the bus facilitates broader connectivity.

+2. **Star-Ring Hybrid**: Integrates star and ring topologies, possibly by connecting various star networks into a larger ring configuration.
+This provides the manageability of star networks with the data routing efficiency of a ring.
 ### LAN (Local Area Network)

 - **Scale and Scope**: LANs are networks confined to a small geographic area, such as a single building, office, or home.
 They are designed for short-distance communication.